OpenMPDK/SMDK/README.md

 • A pair of APIs: a Compatible API, which allows end user access to the Memory Expander without any changes to their applications, and an Optimization API that can be used to gain higher levels of performance through optimization of the applications.

 • Userspace Cli Tool: an unified tool is provided for users to control and acquire the function and information of a CXL device in a human-readable format, as well as control and manage SMDK features.

+• Memory Interfaces : provides 3 OS-level memory interfaces for logical use of CXL device: memory-node, swap, cache

 It is worth noting that transparent memory management through the Compatible API is accomplished by inheriting and extending the Linux Process/Virtual Memory Manager (VMM) design, borrowing the design and strengths of the Linux kernel and maintaining its compatibility with CXL memory.